-- Improve railcar reliability, accessibility, and passenger comfort by: - Completing the replacement of the M3 EMUs, providing Metro-North with over 150 new, fully accessible M9A EMUs for service on the Harlem and Hudson Lines, building on the procurement initiated during the 2020-2024 Capital Plan. - Advance the purchase of new coaches for East of Hudson service by replacing coaches in the fleet that are beyond useful life expectancy and do not meet current accessibility standards. - Improve reliability and reduce emissions by purchasing new locomotives that meet EPA Tier IV emission efficiency standards.
+- Improve railcar reliability, accessibility, and passenger comfort by: - 2024 Capital Plan. - beyond useful life expectancy and do not meet current accessibility standards. - Improve reliability and reduce emissions by purchasing new locomotives that meet EPA Tier IV emission efficiency standards.
 These will be used for West of Hudson service on the Pascack Valley and Port Jervis lines.